- Health Benefits Advisor

 Newborns' and Mothers' Health Protection Act (Newborns' Act) - The Newborns' Act is a Federal law that prohibits health plans and insurance companies (including Health Maintenance Organizations) that cover hospitalization in connection with childbirth from restricting a mothers' or newborns' benefits for such hospital stays to less than 48 hours for a vaginal delivery or 96 hours for delivery by cesarean section, unless the attending doctor or nurse midwife, or other licensed health care provider, in consultation with the mother, discharges earlier.

 Mental Health Parity Act (MHPA) - MHPA is a Federal law that requires that annual or lifetime dollar limits on mental health benefits provided by a group health plan be no lower than the annual or lifetime dollar limits for medical and surgical benefits offered by that plan.
 MHPA applies to employers with more than 50 employees.
-For up to date information on the applicability of the Mental Health Parity Act, contact the EBSA regional office nearest you.

 The Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA) requires group health plans and health insurance issuers to ensure that financial requirements (such as co-pays, deductibles) and treatment limitations (such as visit limits) applicable to mental health or substance use disorder (MH/SUD) benefits are no more restrictive than the predominant requirements or limitations applied to substantially all medical/surgical benefits.
 For more information on MHPAEA, see the fact sheet.

 Women's Health and Cancer Rights Act (WHCRA) - WHCRA is a Federal law that provides important protections for individuals who have undergone a mastectomy.